Shivanisharma022003/zomato-data-analysis/README.md

 # 🍽️ Zomato Restaurant Data Analysis

+## 📌 Problem Statement
+In a competitive food delivery market, understanding customer preferences and restaurant performance is crucial.
+This project analyzes Zomato data to uncover insights on ratings, pricing, delivery trends, and cuisine popularity to support data-driven business decisions.

 ## 📌 Project Overview
 End-to-end data analytics project on 9,500+ Zomato restaurant records to uncover insights on pricing, delivery trends, cuisine popularity,